 When it comes to which credit reference agency to use, or which one will the lender use. unfortunately, they do not always divulge this information and in any case, sometimes lenders chop and change between Experian, Equifax and Call Credit.
 It is good practice when looking to obtain a mortgage to check multiple credit reference agencies.
 The reason for this is that information on one agencies file may differ to that on another.

 Until you have registered with one of the credit reference agencies to check your score, the first thing you need to do is stop applying for new items of credit.
 Be careful, something as simple as comparing car insurance on a price comparison website can register unwanted credit searches.

 Lenders will use the electoral roll to carry out identity checks, so this is a very important step.
-Ensure that your name is spelt correctly and you are registered at your current address, your credit file will show if you are registered or not, you can also check with your local council.
+Ensure that your name is spelt correctly and you are registered at your current address, your credit file will show if you are registered or not, you can also check with your council.

 Mortgage Lenders like to see some “active credit” so having a credit card that you use regularly and pay it off in full each month can help over time.
 However, bear in mind that taking out new credit could have a short-term negative impact.
 Don’t miss payments!

 Regularly running close to your limit on your credit card or going over the limit will have a negative effect on your score.
 This should be avoided.
 Using too much of your available credit will hurt your credit score.